-- 119. We decline to grant authorisation if we are not satisfied that the public benefits from a proposed arrangement are likely to outweigh the detriments from the arrangement.
-However, it is open to the Commission to grant authorisation subject to a condition, if that condition is not inconsistent with the Act and if it alleviates the Commission's concerns about potential detriments arising from a proposed arrangement. - 120.
-The Applicants do not consider that there is a risk of unjustified price increases under the proposed arrangement, because the Councils cannot use the proposed RLBU to
+122. We decline to grant authorisation if we are not satisfied that the public benefits from a proposed arrangement are likely to outweigh the detriments from the arrangement.
+However, it is open to the Commission to grant authorisation subject to a condition, if that condition is not inconsistent with the Act and if it alleviates the Commission's concerns about potential detriments arising from a proposed arrangement.

-We have based all of these estimates using NPV over a 14 year period except for the investment savings which are estimated over a 30 year period.
+87 We have based all of these estimates using NPV over a 14 year period except for the investment savings which are estimated over a 30 year period.